|Nutrition Facts (per serving)|

 Top them with some bacon and a poached egg for a hearty breakfast or serve them as a cereal.
 Grits are also a nice alternative to rice or potatoes.

 This simple method uses the pot-in-pot method, which makes for easy removal and cleanup.
-Use a 7-inch to 8-inch heat-proof bowl, soufflé dish, or 3-inch-deep baking pan.
+Use a 7 x 8-inch heatproof bowl, soufflé dish, or 3-inch-deep baking pan.

 Gather the ingredients.

-Add the grits to a soufflé dish, 7- by-3-inch baking pan, or a similar heat-proof bowl or baking dish.
+Add grits to a soufflé dish, 7 x 3-inch baking pan, or a similar heatproof bowl or baking dish.
 Add 2 cups of cold water, the kosher salt, and 1 cup of milk or half-and-half.

-Add 3/4 cup of water to the Instant Pot.
-Place the pan of grits in a baking sling trivet and lower them into the pot.
-Alternatively, place a trivet in the pot and fashion a baking sling with foil (see the tips below).
+Add remaining 3/4 cup of water to the Instant Pot.
+Place pan of grits in a baking sling trivet and lower into pot.
+Alternatively, place a trivet in pot and fashion a baking sling with foil (see the tips below).

-Lock the lid in place and turn the steam release valve to the sealing position.
-Choose the pressure cook or manual button and set the time for 30 minutes.
+Lock lid in place and turn steam release valve to sealing position.
+Choose pressure cook or manual button and set time for 30 minutes.

-When the time is up, wait 10 minutes and then carefully turn the steam release valve to the venting position to release any remaining pressure.
+When time is up, wait 10 minutes and then carefully turn steam release valve to venting position to release any remaining pressure.